loganramhap/the-scheme-collecting-deckbuilder/scripts/README-IMAGE-DOWNLOAD.md

 This will:
 - Download all card images from the URLs in `data/riftbound-cards.json`
+- Convert them to WebP format (typically 25-35% smaller)
 - Save them to `deckbuilder-webapp/public/images/riftbound/`
-- Update the JSON files to use local paths (`/images/riftbound/card-id.png`)
+- Update the JSON files to use local paths (`/images/riftbound/card-id.webp`)
 - Skip images that already exist

 ### Options